Refinitiv/websocket-api/Applications/Examples/RDP/python/README.md

 Option            |Description|
 -----------------:|-----------|
 `--clientid`      | REQUIRED.
 Client ID aka AppKey generated using AppGenerator, to use when authenticating to Refinitiv Data Platform.
 `--password`      | REQUIRED.
-Password to use when authenticating to Refinitiv Data Platform.
+Machine Account Password to use when authenticating to Refinitiv Data Platform.
 `--user`          | REQUIRED.
-Username to use when authenticating to Refinitiv Data Platform.
+Machine Account Username to use when authenticating to Refinitiv Data Platform.
 `--app_id`        | OPTIONAL.
 Application ID to use when logging in.
 Defaults to 256.
 `--auth_url`      | OPTIONAL.
 URL of authentication via Refinitiv Data Platform.
 Defaults to https://api.refinitiv.com:443/auth/oauth2/v1/token.
 `--discovery_url` | OPTIONAL.
 URL of Service Discovery via Refinitiv Data Platform.
 Defaults to https://api.refinitiv.com/streaming/pricing/v1/.
 `--hotstandby`    | OPTIONAL.
 Indicates whether or not the example operates in hot standby mode.
 Defaults to false.
 `--newPassword`   | OPTIONAL.
 New password provided by user to change password to.
 `--position`      | OPTIONAL.
 Position to use when logging in.
 If not specified, the current host is used.